balena-io-experimental/pixel-buddy/README.md

 `CURSOR` - A boolean ("true" or "false") value that determines if a cursor is shown on the screen.

+Note that we use [Redis](https://redis.io/) to keep track of images to know whether we have processed them already and when they expire. (see the [db_functions.py](https://github.com/balena-io-playground/second-screen/blob/master/flowdock/db_functions.py) script.)
+In addition, the [text2image.py](https://github.com/balena-io-playground/second-screen/blob/master/flowdock/text2image.py) script uses the [Pillow](https://python-pillow.org/) imaging library to convert text-based messages to images, as well as to nicely center the text on the screen.
+Finally, [pilmoji](https://github.com/jay3332/pilmoji) is used to render any emojis.

 ## The carousel
+The carousel is in the "gui" container and is a Python script that displays the images in the shared folder as a slideshow.
+The script utilizes the [Kivy](https://kivy.org/#home) library for the carousel and to detect taps on the touchscreen.
+(Although initially, we don't perform any actions with touch events.)